-Trump's ability to pursue his agenda will depend in part on the control of Congress.
-With Republicans taking the Senate, he will likely be able to get personnel choices confirmed with whom he is more aligned, and, depending on the outcome in the House, may be able to advance legislation, such as for crypto (see slide 38), and potentially reverse regulations under the Congressional Review Act (see slides 34 and 35).
-Changes in personnel will change the direction of the agencies where they serve (see slides 27 and 28).
+Trump's ability to pursue his agenda will depend in part on the control of Congress, particularly his ability to get personnel choices with whom he is more aligned through the Senate, advance legislation, such as for crypto (see slide 39), and potentially reverse regulations under the Congressional Review Act (see slides 35 and 36).
+Changes in personnel will change the direction of the agencies where they serve (see slides 28 and 29).

-WINNING PARTY EXECUTIVE ORDERS SENATE-CONFIRMED PERSONNEL LEGISLATION CRA LOOKBACK (tentatively as of August 1) WHITE HOUSE HOUSE SENATE ~ Trump will get personnel choices more aligned with his views through the Senate.
+, WINNING PARTY EXECUTIVE ORDERS SENATE-CONFIRMED PERSONNEL LEGISLATION CRA LOOKBACK (tentatively as of August 1) WHITE HOUSE HOUSE SENATE \ Trump's personnel choices that require Senate confirmation will require Democratic support.
 Bipartisan legislation, such as for crypto, more likely to be advanced.
-N/A WHITE HOUSE HOUSE SENATE Trump will get personnel choices more aligned with his views through the Senate.
+N/A WHITE HOUSE HOUSE SENATE ✓ Trump's personnel choices that require Senate confirmation will require Democratic support.
+Bipartisan legislation, such as for crypto, more likely to be advanced.
+N/A WHITE HOUSE HOUSE SENATE \ Trump could get personnel choices more aligned with his views through the Senate.
+Bipartisan legislation, such as for crypto, more likely to be advanced.
+N/A WHITE HOUSE HOUSE SENATE \ Trump could get personnel choices more aligned with his views through the Senate.
 Trump's preferred legislation, as on crypto, more likely to be advanced and would not need broad bipartisan support.
-Certain late term Biden rules can be reversed-see slide 35.
+Certain late term Biden rules can be reversed-see slide